Dental Fear and Dental Phobia

 We use effective methods to reduce dental fear at Westcoast

 - We gently explain what the patient will soon feel and about how long the procedure will take.

 - We frequently ask the patient for permission to continue their procedure.

 - We give our patient the opportunity to stop the procedure at any time if he/she is feeling uncomfortable.

 - We’ll take breaks as requested or if needed to support our patients comfort.

-- We offer standard forms of sedation including gentle injection techniques and we’re well acquainted with the art of sleep dentistry!
+- We offer standard forms of local anesthesia like gentle injection techniques

 - We make sure that you are at the center of control throughout your treatment to insure maximum comfort and ease.